Leonardo-1107/tempMPM/docs/source/mpm.rst

     result = interpOPT.optimize(x_geo, y_geo, z, x_max, y_max)

 Automated selection entails favoring the method with the lower Mean Squared Error (MSE) loss value or higher performance metric sore (F1 score etc.), thus designating it as the introductory technique of choice.
-The default choose criterion is MSE loss.
+The default choice of criterion is MSE loss.

 Feature Filtering
 ^^^^^^^^^^^^^^^^^